Ben Hammersley

 Ben Hammersley FRSA FRGS (born 3 April 1976) is a British consultant, broadcaster, and systems developer.

-Hammersley is known for coining the term podcast in 2004.

 Education

 Hammersley is the eldest of three children and was educated at Loughborough Grammar School, and the School of Oriental and African Studies, from which he dropped out after a year.

 Technology and strategic forecasting

 Ben Hammersley has given keynote presentations to corporates and large events internationally.

 Until 2013, he was the UK Prime Minister's Ambassador to East London Tech City.

 Multimedia reporting and broadcasting

 In 2015, Hammersley presented a six-part BBC World News series on cybercrimes.

 He has twice presented on BBC Radio 4's documentary strand Analysis, covering Facebook in November 2007, and personal genetic testing in December 2008.
 He also presented the five-part BBC series Futureproof Yourself.

 Hammersley previously worked as an internet reporter for The Times.
 He was Associate Editor and Editor-at-Large at the launch of the UK edition of Conde Nast's Wired UK magazine.

 In 2006, he pioneered multi-platform journalism for The Guardian covering conflict in Afghanistan, and in 2007 also for the BBC covering the election in Turkey.
 He later used the systems he developed to build The Guardians pioneering range of blogs, including the award-winning Comment is Free.